 E. Gyimah-Boadi, Executive Director, Afrobarometer and Ghana Center for Democratic Development; Political Scientist; Author

 Until recently, almost nothing was known about the values and preferences of most Africans.
 Afrobarometer has changed this—by interviewing nearly a quarter of a million ordinary citizens across 36 countries in all regions of Africa since 1999.
 As a result, we can now make important, and often surprising, generalizations about what Africans think.
 Read more »

-The Humanities Forum brings Socrates Café to The Commonwealth Club.
-It will be held every third Wednesday evening for the discussion of philosophical issues.
-At each monthly meeting the group's facilitator, Bob Enteen, will invite participants to suggest topics, which are then voted on.
-The person who proposed the most popular topic will briefly explain why she or he considers the subject interesting and important.
-An open discussion will follow, ending with a summary.
-Everyone is welcome to attend.
+On one Monday evening of every month the Humanities Forum sponsors Socrates Café at The Commonwealth Club.
+Each meeting is devoted to the discussion of a philosophical topic chosen at that meeting.
+The group's facilitator, John Nyquist, invites participants to suggest topics, which are then voted on.
+The person who proposed the most popular topic is asked to briefly explain why she or he considers that topic interesting and important.
+An open discussion follows, and the meeting ends with a summary of the various perspectives participants expressed.
+Read more »

 Join us to discuss A Nervous Splendor.
 Frederic Morton deftly tells the haunting story of the Crown Prince Rudolf and his city, where, in the span of only 10 months, "the Western dream started to go wrong."
 Morton's story studies other young men just as frustrated as the prince, including young Sigmund Freud, Gustav Mahler, Theodor Herzl, Gustav Klimt, and the playwright Arthur Schnitzler, whose La Ronde was the great erotic drama of the fin de siecle.
 Morton interweaves their fates with that of the doomed prince and the entire city.
 Read more »